 To understand this I had to witness the effects of coffee in isolation.

-Coffee and IBS: The Experiment
+Coffee and IBS symptoms: The Experiment

 One day I had the morning off.
 I had a small early breakfast and just a glass of water.
 The early breakfast had been more or less digested, and I had a coffee and started working on an easy, no-stress task.